-- The parties to the dispute must meet and discuss the matter in dispute, along with either the grievance committee or the owners corporation, within 14 working days after the dispute comes to the attention of all the parties.
+- The parties to the dispute must meet and discuss the matter in dispute, along with either the grievance committee or the owners corporation, within 28 calendar days after the dispute comes to the attention of all the parties.

 - A party to the dispute may appoint a person to act or appear on the party’s behalf at the meeting.